 This post may contain affiliate links.
 See our disclosure policy for details.

 Hey Internet, I’d heard this buzz a while ago about ceviche, back in the omni world I used to live in, before it was “I’m gonna veganize everything” when I learned to cook.
-I always loved fish and seafood, though I must admit I have never tried authentic ceviche.

-Traditional Peruvian ceviche is a seafood dish made from raw fish that gets cured in lime or lemon juice, and is seasoned with peppers, and commonly served in a slaw or salsa type application with fresh vegetables.
+Traditional Peruvian ceviche is a seafood dish made from raw seafood that gets cured in lime or lemon juice, and is seasoned with peppers, and commonly served in a slaw or salsa type application with fresh vegetables.

 There have been many different takes on ceviche, but from what I gather, there’s usually the main component (fish, or hearts of palm in our case) with some kind of onions, peppers, tomatoes, sometimes avocado, and commonly a sweet fruit to balance the flavor palate.